dmbreen/BIOL3411/howtoanalyzegenomes.md

 Create a new file containing only your desired sequence using the following commands: <br> <br>
 echo 'chr14p' > seqname.txt <br>
 seqtk subseq AmexG_v6.0-DD.fa seqname.txt > chromosome14.txt <br> <br>
-The file chromosome14.txt now contains the sequence for only chromosome 14.
+The file chromosome14.txt now contains the sequence for only chromosome 14. <br> <br>
+>chr14p
+GGTTTTCTCTGTTTGCTTTTCCCTTCTCCTTGGGATAAGTTCTTTCTACTTACCTGACGGCCGTTTCAGTTTCTGCGGTGGCCTTCTTGTCT

 ## Generating the reverse complement of a sequence.
 1. Once you have isolated the .fa or .fasta file for your sequence, load the relevant modules (emboss and seqtk) into your working directory. <br> <br>